Walnut Speculaas Cookies Recipe

-To me, these cookies hold many memories; the aroma that permeated my mom's kitchen every Christmas season always evokes my sweet childhood memories.
-Although I realized I'd never go back to those good times, I want to create endless and sentimental memories for my children so that they will cherish it time after time.
+These cookies hold many memories; the aroma permeating my mom's kitchen every Christmas season always evokes my sweet childhood memories.
+Although I realized I'd never go back to those good times, I want to create endless and sentimental memories for my children so that they will cherish them time after time.

-So without further ado, let me presented to you my family recipe for delicious spice cookie Speculaas!
+So without further ado, let me present my family recipe for delicious spice cookie Speculaas!

-Step 2 Using a mixer to mix, cram, butter, and sugars on medium-high speed until light and fluffy.
+Step 2 I used a medium-high speed to mix cream, butter, and sugars until light and fluffy.
 Add egg and beat until combined.

-Step 3 At low speed, add in the flour mixture and the rest of the ingredients, mix until just moistened and combined.
+Step 3 At low speed, mix the flour mixture and the rest of the ingredients until just moistened and combined.

 Step 5 Preheat the oven to 350 degrees.
 Line several cookie sheets with parchment paper.

-For me: I follow my family tradition; with all many shapes of cookie-cutter out there, we choose our great-grandmother old style by cut the cookie into a square shape and using the fork lightly pressed on top of the dough for the design.
+I follow my family tradition; with the many cookie-cutter shapes out there, we choose our great-grandmother's old style by cutting the cookie into a square shape and using the fork lightly pressing on top of the dough for the design.